mauriciojost/spark-input-splitter/README.md

 You will find useful this library on the following use cases:

-- Your Spark jobs use many input files whose sizes are not homogeneous, causing your Spark phase to be sometimes delayed for the late processing of some big file.
+- Your Spark jobs use many non-splittable input files whose sizes are not homogeneous, causing your Spark phase to be sometimes delayed for the late processing of some big file.